MikolajKolek/oop-unit-tests-2025/README.md

         1. `git fetch`
         2. `git rebase origin/main`

-3. Create branch for your changes and switch to it
+3. Create a branch for your changes and switch to it
     1. `git branch {branch_name}`
     2. `git checkout {branch_name}`